EmaroLab/UAV_path_planner/README.md

 # UAV_path_planner
-ROS package to generate a path to navigate a UAV in presence of obstacles
+ROS package to generate a path to navigate a UAV in presence of obstacles.